mikeshulman/narya/README.md

 A f x ↦ f (f x)
 ```
 If there is significant demand for displaying function bodies, we may add an option to ask for η-expansion.

+## Interactive proof

+There is no truly interactive proof or term-construction mode yet, but there is the ability to leave *holes* in terms.
+A hole is indicated by the character `?`, which is always its own token.
+A hole does not synthesize, but checks against any type whatsoever, and emits a message showing the type it is being checked against, and all the variables in the context with their types (and definitions, if any).
+There is not yet any way to go back and fill a hole *after* it is created, but you can get something of the same effect by just editing the source code to replace the `?` by a term (perhaps containing other holes) and reloading the file.

+A command containing one or more holes will succeed as long as the term typechecks without knowing anything about the contents of the holes, i.e. treating the holes as axioms generalized over their contexts.
+In other words, it will succeed if the term would be well-typed for *any* value of the hole having its given type.
+If there are equality constraints on the possible fillers of the hole, then the command will fail; a hole is not equal to anything except itself.
+(This will be improved in the future.)

+If a command containing one or more holes succeeds, you can continue to issue other commands afterwards, and each hole will continue to be treated like an axiom.
+When a term containing a hole is printed, the hole displays as `?N` where `N` is the sequential number of the hole.
+Unlike the printing of most terms, this is *not* a re-parseable notation.
+Moreover, if the hole has a nonempty context, then occurrences of that hole in other terms may have other terms substituted for the variables in its context and these substitutions *are not indicated* by the notation `?N`.
+This may be improved in future, but it is ameliorated somewhat by the fact that "case tree holes" (see below) never appear in terms.

+Note that even if no holes appear explicitly when you print a term, it might still depend implicitly on the values of holes if it involves constants whose definition contain holes.

+When Narya reaches the end of a file (or command-line `-e` string) in which any holes were created, it issues an error.
+In the future this might become configurable, but it aligns with the behavior of most other proof assistants that each file must be complete before it can be loaded into another file.
+Of course, this doesn't happen in interactive mode.

 ## Record types and tuples